lukeorth/poison/README.md

     listmonk_subscription_success_message = "Thanks for subscribing"      # default: Thanks for subscribing listmonk_subscription_error_message = "Something went wrong"          # default: Sorry, something went wrong.
 Please, try again
 ```

-This will insert a form to the bottom of each post content.
+This will insert a form at the bottom of each post's content.
-The user will be subscribed to the newsletter list you specified in the `listmonk_subscription_list_uiid` parameter.
+The user will be subscribed to the newsletter specified in the ``listmonk_subscription_list_uiid`` parameter.

 ### Series
 Sensibly link and display content into "series" (i.e. *Tutorial One*, *Tutorial Two*, etc.).